tangoswap-cash/tangoswap-sdk/README.md

-# MISTswap SDK
+# TANGOswap SDK

 In-depth documentation on this SDK is available at [uniswap.org](https://uniswap.org/docs/v2/SDK/getting-started/).

 This modifies uniswap-sdk's UniswapV2Factory address.
-The new address for mistswap is `0x000`.
+The new address for tangoswap is `0x000`.

 ## Running tests